fahimeon/Evidencebot/README.md

 # EvidenceBot

-*Our team's submission for the "QueueStorm Investigator" challenge -- SUST CSE Carnival 2026 Codex Community Hackathon (Online Preliminary Round).*
+Submission for the QueueStorm Investigator challenge at SUST CSE Carnival 2026 Codex Community Hackathon, Online Preliminary Round.

-AI/API SupportOps service.
-Exposes `GET /health` and `POST /analyze-ticket` per the problem statement contract.
+EvidenceBot is an AI/API SupportOps service that exposes the required endpoints:

+- `GET /health`
+- `POST /analyze-ticket`

+The service follows the problem statement contract and returns a structured support-investigation response for each ticket.

 ## Tech stack

-- **Python 3.12 + FastAPI** -- async, Pydantic-validated request/response schemas.
+- **Python 3.12 + FastAPI** — async API layer with Pydantic-validated request and response schemas.
-- **No database, no external state** -- the service is stateless per request (one small in-process cache for repeat-request latency, see Caching below).
+- **Stateless request handling** — no database and no external state.
+There is one small in-process cache for repeat-request latency; see [Caching](#caching).
-- **Groq** -- optional, used only to polish wording (see AI approach below).
-Disabled by default.
+- **Groq** — optional LLM polish layer for wording only.
+It is disabled by default.

 ## Setup & run